submariner-io/enhancements/submariner/multiple-active-gateways.md

 * Support non-kubeproxy route agent handlers.
 * Support Loadbalancer mode.
 * Support detection and handling of gateway failure and recovery.
+* In the PoC, only the new ClusterGlobalEgressIP Controller was implemented in the Gateway Pod (See [Multiple Active Gateway Changes](#multiple-active-gateway-changes)).
+The other controllers need to be ported from Globalnet.

 ## Links